kadena-community/kadena.js/packages/libs/wallet-adapter-chainweaver-legacy/etc/wallet-adapter-chainweaver-legacy.api.md

 export function detectChainweaverProviderLegacy(options?: {
     silent?: boolean;
     timeout?: number;
-}): Promise<ChainweaverProvider | null>;
+}): Promise<IChainweaverProviderLegacy | null>;

 // Warnings were encountered during analysis:
 //
-// dist/esm/chainweaverAdapterFactoryLegacy.d.ts:21:5 - (ae-forgotten-export) The symbol "ChainweaverProvider" needs to be exported by the entry point index.d.ts
+// dist/esm/chainweaverAdapterFactoryLegacy.d.ts:21:5 - (ae-forgotten-export) The symbol "IChainweaverProviderLegacy" needs to be exported by the entry point index.d.ts

 // (No @packageDocumentation comment for this package)